vibueno/wbs_theimprovmachine_backend/doc/technicaldetails.md

 - [Fedora](https://getfedora.org)
 - [Atom](https://atom.io)

-The following steps have been performed in order to set-it up:
+The following steps have been performed in order to set-up the project:

 1. Create project folder
 2. Set-up node project: